ava-labs/hypersdk/examples/tokenvm/README.md

 * Add support for Avalanche Warp Messaging
 * Add more config options for determining which order books to store in-memory
-* Make it possible to fill multiple explicitly specified orders at once
+* Add option to CLI to fill up to some amount of an asset as long as it is under some exchange rate